vinlara/cs335project/README.md

-# CS335 Project - Super Dank Space Adventure
+# Super Dank Space Adventure

 ## Table of Contents
 - [About](#about)